iterative/dvc.org/content/docs/command-reference/data/status.md

 The categories will only be displayed when there are changes related to those categories.

-The _DVC committed changes_ and _DVC committed changes_ shows more detailed
+The _DVC committed changes_ and _DVC uncommitted changes_ shows more detailed
 state the files are in: _added_, _modified_, and _deleted_.

 ## Options